 Provided you were a member of a qualifying pension scheme at some time during all of the 3 previous tax years, it is possible to carry forward any unused annual allowance.
 You can do this for a maximum of three years.

 In April 2016, tapered annual allowance was introduced with the intention of reducing pension tax relief for high earners.
 It will apply to you if your adjusted incomes (taxable income and pension savings) exceed £150,000 and threshold incomes (taxable income excluding the value of pension savings) exceed £110,000.

-Here's an educational video by Ray Adams, Chairman and Chartered Financial Planner at Niche, about how tapered annual allowance could affect you in the NHS Pension Scheme.
+Here's an educational video by Ray Adams, Niche founder, about how tapered annual allowance could affect you in the NHS Pension Scheme.

 What is scheme pays?

 Scheme pays is an option available to you whereby you can ask your pension scheme to pay your annual allowance tax charge, on your behalf, to HMRC.
 In return, your benefits in retirement are reduced by a corresponding amount.
 If you might struggle to pay your annual allowance tax charge upfront, this could be an attractive option and is available if:

 - You are a high earner subjected to a lower, tapered annual allowance

 - You incur a tax charge above £2,000

 If you wish to use scheme pays, you must notify NHS Pensions of your intention before the relevant annual deadline for each tax year.